-The purpose of Seven Bends State Park, the gateway to the heart of the Shenandoah Valley, is to provide water and land based outdoor recreational and educational opportunities while protecting and interpreting the spectacular scenic viewshed and the unique geological, natural, and historical resources of the storied Seven Bends area of the North Fork of the Shenandoah River in Virginia. —Park Master Plan
+The purpose of Seven Bends State Park, the gateway to the heart of the Shenandoah Valley, is to provide water and land based outdoor recreational and educational opportunities while protecting and interpreting the spectacular scenic viewshed and the unique geological, natural, and historical resources of the storied Seven Bends area of the North Fork of the Shenandoah River in Virginia. — from the original Park Master Plan

 Seven Bends State Park on the North Fork of the Shenandoah River at Woodstock, Virginia [Map It!] is now becoming a reality.
 The 1,066 acre park land was dedicated in 2005, but little has changed on the land.
 Now the Park, which includes about 4 miles of frontage on the North Fork, has received over $2 million in funding for fiscal year 2016 from the General Assembly.
 While it will be many more years before significant Park facilities are built, we are pleased to see this progress which brings it one step closer to public use in the future.